fgjorup/Reel/Reel_old/README.md

 If the program does not open, check that the path to python.exe in "run_Reel.bat" line 5 is valid.

 Files are opened from *Files->Open* by selected the desired files in the dialog box. **NB:** The file order might depend on the sorting order of the current folder!
-Open several datasets by clicking the *Add dataset* button, and change between them by clicking their names, the *Next* or *Previous* buttons, or with ctrl+arrow keys.

-"Reel" through frames by dragging the green lines, either in the *Surface* plots or in the *Parameter* plot, or by using the arrow keys.
+"Reel" through frames by dragging the green lines, either in the *Surface* plots or in the *Parameter* plot.

-Select which parameters to plot and which axis to plot them on in the *Parameter plot* menu.

-You can change the user defined default settings by editing the *ReelUserSettings.py* file in the *_lib* folder, and restore the default settings from the *Help* menu in Reel.

-### Data formats ###
-Reel accepts several common data formats, but for the full range of option, use the *.xyy* format, as described in the *Template_xyy_guide.pdf*.

 ### MAC Users ###
-Open a terminal in the program folder and run "Refinement_evaluator_ver1.0.py" in python.
+Open a terminal in the program folder and run "Refinement_evaluator.py" in python.

 ### Requirements ###
 Python 3.8.3 (Other versions of python 3 and modules might still work)